Boosting Business with Twitter Marketing: 10 tips from SMX

 These tips should come in handy for a number of brands.
 And SMBs should remember Twitter has value to them, as well: A new study from Ad-ology (relayed by MarketingProfs) shows that more than half of small businesses say Twitter has proven beneficial for business.

-Katherine Griwert is Brafton's Head of Marketing Content & Communications.
-She has covered SEO, social marketing and new media news for nearly two years.
-Katherine has a degree in American Studies from Boston College, and her writing has been featured in several web publications.
+Katherine Griwert is Brafton's Marketing Director.
+She's practiced content marketing, SEO and social marketing for over five years, and her enthusiasm for new media has even deeper roots.
+Katherine holds a degree in American Studies from Boston College, and her writing is featured in a number of web publications.